PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Mean/SPP/Gather, and constant-fold/Cast sequence;
 - `a353580b` makes `ArtifactPlan` the only request input to artifact controls and progress planning;
-- the current checkpoint centralizes TFLite evaluation-path selection from returned direct artifacts.
+- `5e4e14d5` centralizes TFLite evaluation-path selection from returned direct artifacts;
+- the current checkpoint centralizes direct report and quantized-artifact validation and completion logging without changing messages or skip behavior.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain